Jackcomputers-app/pycrypt/README.md

 # PYcrypt

- 1. Make sure you have Python 3 install on your server.
-For PYcrypt to work propply yuo will need Python 3.9 or Higher.
+ 1. Make sure you have Python 3 installed on your server.
+For PYcrypt to work properly, you will need Python 3.9 or higher.
+This Documentation is written for python 3.12

  ```python
  python3 --version
  ```

- 2. Download this repo on you computer/server.
+ 2. Download this repo on your computer/server.

  ```bash
  wget https://github.com/Jackcomputers-app/pycrypt/archive/refs/heads/main.zip